RoryHGreen/Homepage-test/content/authors/admin/_index.md

 title: Rory Green
 ---

-Tom Truyts is a professor of public economics at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
-His research interests include public finance, microsimulation modelling, transport and environmental economics, fiscal federalism and data science.
-His former research was focussing on game theory, auction theory and economic history.
-Tom Truyts coordinates the Beamm project, an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.
+Rory Green holds an Erasmus Mundus Joint Masters Degree in Quantitative Economics from Université Paris 1 Panthéon-Sorbonne, UCLouvain, and Ca' Foscari University of Venice.
+After graduating, Rory began to work at <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a> as a full-time teaching assistant with plans to complete his PhD in Economics.
+His focus is on Labor Economics with an interest in the gig economy.

-Tom Truyts is the director (together with Gilles Grandjean) of the Center for Applied Public Economics (<a href="https://capeusaintlouis.com">CAPE</a>), co-director of the Institut de Recherches interdisciplinaires sur Bruxelles (<a href="https://irib.be">IRIB</a>) and a member of the Center for Research in Economics (<a href="https://cerec.be">CEREC</a>), all at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
+Rory Green is a member of the Center for Applied Public Economics (<a href="https://capeusaintlouis.com">CAPE</a>) and a member of the Center for Research in Economics (<a href="https://cerec.be">CEREC</a>), all at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.